krasdav/Design-Pattern-a-Day/README.md

 Flyweight is a structural design pattern that lets you fit more objects into the<br>
 available amount of RAM by sharing common parts of state between multiple objects<br>
 instead of keeping all of the data in each object.

+#### <ins>Day 10 - Proxy</ins>
+`package org.learn.david.structural.proxy;`

+Proxy is a structural design pattern that lets you provide a substitute or placeholder<br>
+for another object.
+A proxy controls access to the original object, allowing you to <br>
+perform something either before or after the request gets through to the original object.